Taking Seeds Out

-Has anyone ever needed the seeds they’ve stored?
+Has anyone needed their seeds?
 Yes.
-Just ask Syria.
+Just ask the country of Syria.

 From the Svalbard Vault